The ARCHIVES at NAHA

 Translation from Norwegian to English

-The NAHA archivists are not able to provide Norwegian translation services.
+The NAHA archivist is not able to provide Norwegian translation services.
 NAHA does maintain a list of translators who may be hired to provide such services.

 Return to previous page.